 Companies that are able to radically change their entrenched ways of doing things and then reclaim leading positions in their industries are the exception rather than the rule.
 Even less common are companies able to anticipate a new set of requirements and mobilize the internal and external resources necessary to meet them.
+Instead, the momentum of and commitment to the prevailing strategy usually prevents companies from spotting changes such as a shift in either the market or the technology, and leads to a financial downturn — often a crisis — that, in turn, reveals the need for change.
 Few companies make the transformation from their old model to a new one willingly.
 Typically, they begin to search for a new way forward only when they are pushed.

-This raises two important questions for corporate managers: (1) Is decline inevitable?
-(2) Do companies really need a financial downturn to galvanize change, or can they adopt new ways of doing things when not under pressure?
-Management theorists have observed that decline, while perhaps not inevitable, is at least very likely after a period of time.
-For this reason, the authors argue, it’s important for organizations to develop new dynamic capabilities deliberately rather than relying entirely on their historic capabilities.2
+This raises two important questions for corporate managers.
+First, is decline inevitable?
+And second, do companies really need a financial downturn to galvanize change, or can they adopt new ways of doing things when not under pressure?
+Management theorists have observed that decline, while perhaps not inevitable, is at least very likely after a period of time.1 For this reason, some say it’s critical for organizations to develop new dynamic capabilities deliberately rather than relying entirely on their historic capabilities.2

 How do some companies achieve successful strategic transformations?